scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 </div>

 ## Monadic *foldMap*

+TODO: Emphasise the change-of-tack slightly.
+We're going from parallel back to non-parallel here.

 It's useful to allow the user of `foldMap` to perform monadic actions within their mapping function.